Just-Some-Bots/MusicBot/README.md

-:loudspeaker: While discord.py is undergoing a rewrite, this bot will not receive any major updates.
-Please do not bug us asking if the project is dead.
-It is likely that this bot make break at some point due to updates to discord.py.
-When the discord.py rewrite is complete, this bot will likely be rewritten too.

 # MusicBot

 MusicBot is the original Discord music bot written for [Python](https://www.python.org "Python homepage") 3.5+.
 It plays requested songs, from YouTube and other services, into a Discord server (or multiple servers) and if the queue becomes empty it will play through a list of existing songs, if configured to do so.
 The bot features a permissions system allowing owners to restrict commands to certain people.
 As well as playing songs, MusicBot is capable of streaming live media into a voice channel (experimental).